MicrosoftDocs/azure-devops-docs/docs/repos/git/use-ssh-keys-to-authenticate.md

 ### What notifications may I receive regarding my SSH keys?

-Whenever you register a new SSH Key with VSTS, you will recevie an email notification informing you that a new SSH key has been added to your account.
+Whenever you register a new SSH Key with Azure DevOps Services, you will recevie an email notification informing you that a new SSH key has been added to your account.

 ![SSH notification example](_img/use-ssh-authentication/ssh_notification.png)